gneulchan/tidis/README.md

 ## Contributing

-Contributions to `mini-redis` are welcome.
+Contributions to `tidis` are welcome.
 Keep in mind, the goal of the project is **not** to reach feature parity with real Redis, but to demonstrate asynchronous Rust patterns with Tokio.